Juvenile Detention Counselor: Career Information and Requirements

 To better coordinate psychological, social and health services for released offenders, juvenile detention counselors provide information to correctional facilities and other agencies through case files and reports.
 With the assistance of a counselor, youth offenders may be able to transition back into society with fewer incentives to commit crime.

-The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for probation officers and correctional treatment specialists, including juvenile detention counselors, were expected to rise by 18% from 2010-2020 (www.bls.gov).
-A growing prison population and an emphasis on treatment and rehabilitation rather than incarceration are expected to contribute to job opportunities in this field, the BLS explained.
-This occupation, however, is subject to the availability of government funding and the political landscape, which could temper job growth.
+The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for probation officers and correctional treatment specialists, including juvenile detention counselors, were expected to decrease by 1% from 2012-2022 (www.bls.gov).
+This occupation is subject to the availability of government funding and the political landscape, which tempers the job growth.

 Requirements to Become a Juvenile Detention Counselor